The Night I Thought We Might Drown in a Flash Flood

-Have you ever been in a moment where for a split second you thought you might die?
+Have you ever experienced a moment when thought you might die?
 I know it sounds dramatic, but these are the thoughts I desperately tried to push out of my mind one night in the Grand Canyon.

 I shudder as the first crack of thunder rumbles in the distance and the rain begins to pound harder and harder on the outside of my tent.